aandrew67/DataAnalysis_Portfolio/README.md

 ## Introduction

 I am an aspiring data analyst with a strong passion for uncovering insights from data and making data-driven decisions.
 My background in economics and technology information management has equipped me with a robust analytical foundation and a keen eye for detail.
-This portfolio is a curated collection of my work, showcasing my proficiency in various data analysis tools and techniques, including Excel, SQL, R, and Pandas.
+This portfolio is a curated collection of my work, showcasing my proficiency in various data analysis tools and techniques, including Excel, SQL, R, Tableau, and Pandas.
 Through these projects, I demonstrate my ability to perform exploratory data analysis (EDA), develop forecasts, and present actionable insights.

 Each project in this portfolio highlights different aspects of my skill set, from data cleaning and visualization to statistical analysis and predictive modeling.
 I am excited to share my journey and the impactful results of my work.
 Thank you for visiting my portfolio!